mozes/stompest/README.markdown

 Stompest is a no-nonsense STOMP implementation for Python including both a synchronous and a Twisted implementation.

-Unlike other python STOMP implementations, the synchronous client does not assume anything about your concurrency model (thread vs process).
+The synchronous client does not assume anything about your concurrency model (thread vs process).
 Modeled after the Perl Net::Stomp module, it mostly stays out of your way and lets you do what you want.

-The Twisted client builds additional functionality on top of the stomper library to provide a full-featured client.
+The Twisted client builds additional functionality on top of the [stomper](http://code.google.com/p/stomper/) library to provide a full-featured client.

 Examples
 ========